agileforge/mediam/README.md

 ### Command classify
 Use it to classify your media files (images and video) in a given hierarchy.
 You can classify by copying, moving or linking (`-a` option).

 With option `-h` you can specify the hierarchy to use.
-If the separator is `/`, it will create a directory for nxte hierarchy level.
+If the separator is `/`, it will create a directory for each hierarchy level.

 Ex: `-t year-month/country` will create directories per year-month (2011-12), then sub directories by county.